typhoid/shitpost-learner/README.md

 This script uses Markov chains to learn how to shitpost.
 Using a user-specified board, this script trains a Markov chain on all posts on all pages of said board and generates shitposts on command.
-Also includes a random image from the same board (thanks [ChangedNameTo](https://github.com/ChangedNameTo)!).
+Also includes a random image from the same board.
 This doesn't actually post to 4chan.

 This makes extensive use of 4chan's read-only JSON API.